mossy2100/ecmascript/base4and32literals.md

 | E | 14 |   | Y | 30 |
 | F | 15 |   | Z | 31 |

-##### Interpretation of invalid digits
+##### Acceptance of invalid letters

 In Crockford's system, the letter "O" is accepted as 0, and the letters "I" and "L" as 1.

-For consistency with the existing language and to reduce programmer error, this behaviour is not proposed for inclusion in the feature.
-The presence of any invalid letters or other characters, including "O", "I" and "L" , should trigger a syntax error, and parseint() should return "NaN" (or ignore trailing invalid characters) as it does when parsing integer literals in other radixes.
+For consistency with the current EcmaScript langauge specification and to reduce programmer error, this behaviour is **not** proposed for inclusion in the feature.
+The presence of any invalid letters or other characters in an triacontakaidecimal integer literal, including "O", "I" and "L" , should trigger a syntax error, and _parseint()_ should return "NaN" (or ignore trailing invalid characters as usual) as it does when parsing integer literals in other radixes.

 ## Proposed implementation